 This oven baked method produces perfect honey soy chicken thighs and legs with flavourful, crispy skin and a sticky glaze.
 No marinade necessary!
 Serve it with our Asian Noodle Salad for a delicious dinner.

 If you like this flavour packed oven baked chicken, try our other Asian chicken recipe!

-I couldn’t wait to share this quick and tasty chicken recipe with you as soon as I sunk my teeth into this perfectly seasoned and baked chicken drumstick.
-Juicy, flavourful with a extremely satisfying crispy skin and a sticky glaze.
+I couldn’t wait to share this quick and tasty chicken recipe with you as soon as I sunk my teeth into a perfectly seasoned and baked chicken drumstick.
+Juicy, flavourful with an extremely satisfying crispy skin and a sticky glaze.
 Bliss.

-It was an added bonus that this chicken thigh recipe is done in under an hour.
+It was an added bonus that this chicken thigh and drumstick recipe is done in under an hour.
 No marinating is required without any compromise to the flavour.

 And I will show you exactly how I achieved that.

-Why bone-in chicken is better than boneless for oven baking?
+Let me tell you why bone-in chicken is better than boneless for oven baking.